dnshio/restcountries/README.md

     database_password:
     ```

+4. Run `bin/console doctrine:schema:create`
-4. Run `bin/console countries:fetch` to fetch all countries and save them to DB
+5. Run `bin/console countries:fetch` to fetch all countries and save them to DB
+6. Run `bin/console server:run` to start Symfony's built in server
+7. Send a request to `http://127.0.0.1:8000/country` to get a list of countries